Guide to the General Assembly

 Each report is accompanied by one deliverance which may come in several sections.
 Commissioners vote to approve, amend or reject the deliverance according to personal conscience.
 These deliverances set the agenda and direction for each council or committee over the coming year and can change or establish new Church law.

-Commissioners can propose motions from the floor of the Assembly about the report currently being discussed.
+Commissioners can propose motions about the report currently being discussed.
 Motions, like deliverances, are for commissioners to approve or reject and are offered as an alternative to the original deliverance proposed in the report.
 Motions belong to three categories:

-- Counter-motions are brought by commissioners from the floor.
-They are contradictory proposals to the deliverance.
+- Counter-motions are contradictory proposals to the deliverance.
 As there can be more than one counter-motion to each section of the deliverance, no vote is taken on them until the whole discussion is closed and all counter-motions have been brought before the Assembly.

 - Amendments are proposed deletions, alterations or additions which are not substantially different from the original deliverance contained in the report.
 This means that the original deliverance is more or less acceptable but the commissioner is proposing a comparatively minor change to 'improve' it.